nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 ```

 Do you see the pattern?

-We are removing the multiples of the prime numbers, but keeping the primes.
-The next prime would be `11`, and if our array was larger, we would cross out `121`, which is only divisible by `1`, `11`, and itself.
+We first removed all multiples of `2`, then all multiples of `3`, followed by `5` and `7`.
+The next prime is `11`, and if our array was larger, we would cross out `121`, which is only divisible by `1`, `11`, and itself.
+We can now abstract a general rule for our algorithm: remove the multiples of the prime numbers, but keep the primes.

-How do we capture this in pseudocode?

-TODO
+Now let's design the algorithm!

-We don't need to store the value in the array because we can simply use the index.
+We need to generate an array, but We don't need to store the numerical values in the array because we can simply use the index.
+But, we need to keep in mind that our first index is 0.
 Because we're using a process of "subtraction", we want to set all of our values to `true` and then mark everyhing that is _not_ a prime number as `false`.

 Let's update our pseudocode to generate an array of boolean values.